PrefectHQ/prefect-background-task-examples/README.md

 Step 6: Explore the tasks by checking out the Docker containers.

-Inspect the Docker containers and you should see that the Prefect server instance, task server, and FastAPI server are running.
+Inspect the Docker containers and you should see that the Prefect server instance, task worker, and FastAPI server are running.

 There are multiple services that are engaged when the API URL is reached.
 Check out the Python files and the docker-compose.yml file to see how the services are set up.

 </details>

-### Example 5: Use Docker to run a Flask server and a Prefect task server to ask an LLM questions with Marvin
+### Example 5: Use Docker to run a Flask server and a Prefect task worker to ask an LLM questions with Marvin

 <details> <summary>Expand</summary>